 The Ministry communicates the economic benefits of doing business in the European internal market with students as potential entrepreneurs and business associations.
-More information is in Annex III at the end.

-The results of the reform
+Results of the reform

-A key result indicator is more than 300 implemented measures in 50 business activities and professions.
+A key result indicator is 310 implemented measures in 50 business activities and professions.
 This has achieved the objective of the National Recovery and Resilience Plan 2021-2026 and the 2020 National Reform Programme.